-The Fukushima accident - one of many results of the destruction caused by a natural disaster of unprecedented violence - had a death toll of approximately zero.
+The Fukushima accident - one of many results of the destruction caused by a natural disaster of almost unprecedented violence - had a death toll of approximately zero.
 Yet Japan's reaction to it has killed a similar number of people, through increased air pollution, as the Great East Japan Earthquake and Tsunami itself did.
 Germany is inflicting roughly double Japan's number of deaths on its own - and its neighbours' - citizens, and is pushing ahead with plans which will kill yet more, and the USA and other countries are committing to similar self-harm.

 None of these deadly figures includes the toll of death and destruction which will be visited disproportionately on the poorest and most vulnerable of our global fellow-citizens, and on our and their children and childrens' children, through the climate change effects of nuclear shutdowns.